chennachaos/high-performance-matlab/_episodes/03-Vectorization.md

 > > toc
 > > ~~~
 > > {: .language-matlab}
 > Elapsed times vary from computer to computer.
 However, you should see significant improvements between the for-loop code and vectorized code.
 > {: .solution}
 {: .challenge}

 ## Period operator
 The period operator (.) transforms the scalar operators multiplication (*), division (/) and power (^) into array operators.

 Suppose, we want to calcualte the square of each element in an array.
-Using the scalar operations and for-loop, we write
+Using the scalar operations and for-loop, we write:
 ~~~
 n = 100;
 x = 1:n;